What is your relationship with food?

 • Are you confused by diets and what you "should" be eating?

-What if there was a saner way to think about food?
+What if there was a positive, less confusing way to think about food?

-Intentional Eating: Finding Peace and Balance in Your Relationship with Food, is a 6 week program to help you feel more confident and more in control over your eating habits.
-Using principles of yoga and brain science, this program will help you regain power over yourself and help you make the best decisions for you.
-Food will be less of a mystery and more of a joy.
-This program will help you find more peace and ease in your relationship with food, while receiving community support from others with similar struggles.
+Intentional Eating: Finding Peace and Balance in Your Relationship with Food is a 6 week program to help you feel more confident and in control over your eating habits.
+Using principles of yoga and brain science, this program will give you tools to regain power over yourself to make the best decisions for you.

 Price: $240, Limit 5 people